LennaHammer/English/EVP/out/words_adjective.md

 ## 1548. worrying ## adjective
 /ˈwɜr.i.ɪŋ/
 [B2]making you feel unhappy and afraid
-- It's a very worrying situation.
+- It's a very worrying `situation`.

 ## 1549. worse ## adjective
 /wɜrs/ worse and worse
 [B2]used to emphasize how unpleasant, difficult, severe, etc. something is becoming
-- The economic climate is getting worse and worse.
+- The economic climate is `getting` worse and worse.

 ## 1550. worthwhile ## adjective
 /wɜrθˈwɑɪl/
 [B2]useful and enjoyable, despite needing a lot of effort
-- She considers teaching a worthwhile career.
+- She considers teaching a worthwhile `career`.
 - The time and expense involved in keeping up to date with all the changes has been worthwhile.
-- If you need him on this project, you have to make it financially worthwhile for him.
+- If you need him on this project, you have to `make` it `financially` worthwhile for him.

 ## 1551. wrong ## adjective
 /rɑŋ/ NOT MORAL
 [B2]not considered morally acceptable by most people
 - Children should be taught that violence is wrong.
-- It is wrong to tell lies.
+- `It` is wrong `to` tell lies.
-- What's wrong with having a little fun?
+- What's wrong `with` having a little fun?

 ## 1552. abnormal ## adjective
 /æbˈnɔːr.məl/
 [C1]different from what is normal or usual, in a way which is strange or dangerous
-- abnormal behavior/conditions
+- abnormal `behavior/conditions`
-- We had an abnormal amount of snow.
+- We had an abnormal `amount` of snow.

 ## 1553. acceptable ## adjective
 /əkˈsep.tə.bəl/ ALLOWED
 [C1]allowed or approved of
-- It's not socially acceptable to wear jeans and a T-shirt to a wedding.
+- It's not `socially` acceptable to wear jeans and a T-shirt to a wedding.

 ## 1554. accepted ## adjective
 /əkˈsep.tɪd/